 Specialist expertise is required to undertake damage diagnostics and repair activities.

-Automation of blade inspection and damage diagnostics is an active area of innovation.
+Automation of blade inspection and damage diagnostics is an active area of innovation, as is the ability run the diagnostics on an operating turbine (that is, without the need for the rotor to be stationary).

 Unmanned aerial vehicles (UAVs) provide low cost and safer external inspections of turbines.